Facebook Twitter

 Why Are Duopolies So Competitive?

-Posted on February 11, 2024 by Raphael Corns
+Posted on August 11, 2024 by Raphael Corns

 A duopoly is really a situation where two firms control almost all of the marketplace for something or service.